 The RS232 serial “Console” port is labeled

-The port labeled “Console” is an RS232 serial port on the back side of the chassis that is used for initial configuration and debugging.
+The “Console” port is an RS232 serial port on the front side of the chassis that is used for initial configuration and debugging.
 Upon first installation of the system, you need to connect a PC to this interface and configure network parameters for remote connections.
-Refer to Configuring Network Attributes to view the full procedure.
+Refer to Configuring Network Attributes Using NVIDIA Onyx (MLNX-OS) to view the full procedure.

 The RJ45 Ethernet “MGT” port is labeled

-The RJ45 Ethernet ports provide access for remote management.
-The management ports are configured with auto-negotiation capabilities by default (100MbE to 1000GbE).
-The management ports’ network attributes (such as IP Address) need to be pre-configured via the RS232 serial console port or by DHCP before use.
-Refer to Configuring Network Attributes to view the full procedure.
+The RJ45 Ethernet “MGT” port provides access for remote management.
+It is configured with auto-negotiation capabilities by default (100MbE to 1000GbE).
+Its network attributes (such as IP address) must be pre-configured via the RS232 serial console port or by DHCP before use.
+Refer to Configuring Network Attributes Using NVIDIA Onyx (MLNX-OS) to view the full procedure.

 Make sure you use only FCC compliant Ethernet cables.

-The USB interface is USB 2.0 compliant and can be used by MLNX-OS software to connect to an external disk for software upgrade or file management.
-The connector comes in a standard USB shape.
+The SN3700/SN3750-SX systems' USB interface is USB 2.0 compliant, and the SN3420 systems' USB interface is USB 3.0 compliant.
+This interface can be used by NVIDIA Onyx software to connect to an external disk for software upgrade or file management.
+The connector comes in a standard micro USB shape.